-Here are sites you can find jobs as a beginner:
+Here are sites where you can find jobs as a beginner:

-Toptal is a freelance website that fills the gap between employers and employees.
+Toptal is one of the top freelance marketplaces that fills the gap between employers and employees.
 With Toptal, you can work with companies like e-commerce, banking, healthcare, etc. A beginner can find a job on Toptal once you pass the test and vetting process.

 Upwork is one of the best freelance portals to find a job quickly.
 There are many general jobs like networking, data science, IT, accounting, copywriting, admin work, translation, social network administrator, etc. Beginners can use this platform to send clients unlimited proposals.
 Just a 20% fee will be charged once you get a new client.

-Jobs like product sourcing, data entry, content writing, sale and marketing, accounting translation, human resources, etc., are available in this portal.
+Jobs like product sourcing, data entry, content writing, sales and marketing, accounting translation, human resources, etc., are available in this portal.
 After registration, you get 8 free applications before membership fees emerge.
 It's a beginner-friendly website with devoted team advisors that make you're hiring faster.

 With guru, you can create a unique profile.
 Jobs like finance, engineering administration, marketing, etc., are available on Guru.
 It is a beginner-friendly website, allowing you to reach potential clients.

 In Truelancer, jobs like marketing trainer, virtual assistant, work-from-home jobs, etc., are available.
 It is easier for beginners to reach potential clients and make money with this site.

-Fiverr is one of the top freelance sites that are best for beginners.
+Finding freelance clients is a lot easier with Fiverr for newcomer freelancers.
 Once you log in, jobs that suit your qualification will be lined up for you.
 Jobs that relate to writing, audio editing, video editing, digital marketing, etc., are offered on Fiverr.
 Also, this portal offers a simple method of creating a remarkable portfolio.
 You have to first setup your gig & set freelance rates that you will charge and get going.